huggingface/blog/fine-tune-xlsr-wav2vec2.md

 The pretrained XLSR-Wav2Vec2 checkpoint maps the speech signal to a sequence of context representations as illustrated in the figure above.
 A fine-tuned XLSR-Wav2Vec2 checkpoint needs to map this sequence of context representations to its corresponding transcription so that a linear layer has to be added on top of the transformer block (shown in yellow).
 This linear layer is used to classifies each context representation to a token class analogous how, *e.g.*, after pretraining a linear layer is added on top of BERT's embeddings for further classification - *cf.* with *"BERT"* section of this [blog post](https://huggingface.co/blog/warm-starting-encoder-decoder).

 The output size of this layer corresponds to the number of tokens in the vocabulary, which does **not** depend on XLSR-Wav2Vec2's pretraining task, but only on the labeled dataset used for fine-tuning.
-So in the first step, we will take a look at Timit and define a vocabulary based on the dataset's transcriptions.
+So in the first step, we will take a look at Common Voice and define a vocabulary based on the dataset's transcriptions.

 First, let's go to [Common Voice](https://commonvoice.mozilla.org/en) and pick your favorite language you would like to fine-tune XLSR-Wav2Vec2 on.
 For this notebook, we will use Turkish.